 Online Doctor of Education (EdD) Programs in Massachusetts

-There are six schools in Massachusetts that offer Doctor of Education (EdD) programs online.
-American International College, Bay Path University, Boston College, Northeastern University, Regis College, and the University of Massachusetts Lowell have EdD degree programs that students can complete online.
-The programs offered by American International College and Regis College are fully online, while the other four institutions require a limited number of in-person residencies.
+There are seven schools in Massachusetts that offer Doctor of Education (EdD) programs online.
+American International College, Bay Path University, Boston College, Merrimack College, Northeastern University, Regis College, and the University of Massachusetts Lowell have EdD degree programs that students can complete online.
+The programs offered by American International College and Regis College are fully online, while the other five institutions require a limited number of in-person residencies (Note: several schools with residency requirements give students the option of completing their residencies virtually).
 Through these online EdD programs, students have numerous EdD concentration options including Higher Education Administration, Organizational Leadership, PK-12 Leadership, Teaching and Learning, and Transformative School Leadership.

 Schools in Massachusetts with Online EdD Programs